RedSweatshirt/RedSweatshirt.github.io/_projects/mesh_simp_phys_sim.md

 </div>

 #### Introduction
 Physics simulations are an integral part of computationally-aided design workflows, such as animation and modeling.
 However, these simulations can be time-consuming.
-To address this issue, for our final project in the MIT course MIT Computational Design and Fabrication (6.8420), my partner and I developed an approximation algorithm that produces accurate yet fast physics simulations.
+To address this issue, for our final project in the MIT course MIT Computational Design and Fabrication (6.8420) in Fall 2022, my partner and I developed an approximation algorithm that produces accurate yet fast physics simulations.
 Our algorithm involves creating a decimated copy of the target mesh, running the intended physics simulation on this copy, and then translating simulation deformation from the decimated copy to the target mesh using weighted handles.

 #### My Role
 In this project, my primary focus was on the mesh simplification algorithms, while my partner worked on the interpolation/approximation step, which would mirror the simulation step from the low resolution model to the high resolution model.
 To reach this end, I referenced research on mesh and volume decimation methodology, including the Garland-Heckbert mesh decimation using quadric error metrics method and Van Gelder volume decimation method.